caprifolium/dawn-chorus/README.md

 # dawn-chorus
 The creation of a first repository and a learning experience.
-Editing this README.md file in the "dawn-chorus" repository.
+Editing this README.md document in the public facing "dawn-chorus" repository.

 Sign-in.
 Correct spelling.
 Try out use of direct editing facility.
+Difficult, use 'kate'.

 Public site visited using password and 2FA code to ...0481.
 Opens to allow editing and reveals additional private repositories.